Ch3mie/createtaskquestions/Free Response.md

 - Describe the expected behavior of each call.
 If it is not possible for two calls to your procedure to cause different code segments to execute, explain why this is the case for your procedure.

 ```
+In the function RemoveToDo, it deletes the to do card if the card text length is not above 0.
+So if you put in a todo request and the todo is not longer than one character then it will not print a todo card.
 ```

 #### Part (c):